Table of Contents:

 a) Situation: Ignoring safety rules:

-A boy is larking around on a push-bike, but he crashes straight into the parked car and brakes his arm.
+A boy is larking around on a push-bike, but he crashes straight into the parked car and breaks his arm.

 b) Situation: Ignoring nature’s rules: